10 Must-Try Exotic Fruits

 Native to Indonesia, India and Sri Lanka

-The mangosteen is another evergreen tree that produces oddly shaped fruits.
-The fruits are purple, creamy, described as citrus with a hint of peach.
-It is rich in antioxidants, some scientists even suggesting it can lower risk against certain human diseases, such as cancer.
-There are even legends about Queen Victoria offering a reward to the one that brings her the fruit.
+The mangosteen is an evergreen tree that produces oddly-shaped fruits that taste like citrus with a hint of peach.
+Rich in antioxidants, some scientists suggest mangosteen can lower risk against certain human diseases like cancer.

 Native to China

-The kumquats or cumquats are small edible fruits resembling oranges that grow in a tree related to the Citrus.
-As with most of the fruits in the Citrus family, the kumquats are eaten raw.
-They are often used in marmalade and jelly but also in alcoholic drinks such as liquor.
-The Taiwanese add it to their teas, while others boil it and use it as a remedy for sore throats.
+The kumquats or cumquats are small edible fruits that look like oranges.
+They’re often used in marmalade, jelly and alcoholic drinks.
+The Taiwanese add kumquats to their teas, while others boil it and use it as a remedy for sore throats.

 Native to Brunei, Malaysia and Indonesia

-Also known as the “King of Fruits,” Durian has a very particular odor, a unique taste and is covered by a hard husk.
-Having a disagreeable smell, compared to skunk spray or sewage, the fruit is forbidden in hotels and public transportations in Southeast Asia.
-Still, the whole experience is worth it, considering the absolutely divine taste of the Durian.
+You won’t find this one at the breakfast buffet, but we’re including it because it tastes divine.
+Also known as the ‘King of Fruits’, durian has a very particular odour, a unique taste and a hard husk.
+Having a disagreeable smell that’s compared to sewage, the fruit is forbidden in hotels and public transportations in Southeast Asia.

 Native to Mexico and Central and South America

-Dragon fruit, strawberry pear or pitaya is a fruit of several cactus species with a sweet delicate taste and creamy pulp.
-The most common dragon fruit is the red pitaya, but other varieties include the Costa Rica pataya and the yellow pataya.
+Dragon fruit (also known as strawberry pear or pitaya) is a fruit of several cactus species with a sweet delicate taste and creamy pulp.
+The most common dragon fruit is the red pitaya.
 Juice or wine can be obtained from the fruit, while the flowers can be eaten or used for tea.